vwkd/didi/src/variable.md

 ```

 - a reusable value
+- has a type
+- beware: variable can only be used where type can be used
 - declare at beginning of file
-- has a type, can only be used at proper place
-- is't part of matching logic
+- not part of matching logic
 - implementation uses simple substitution
-- like a named constant
+- like a constant in programming language